2025 Land Development Code Legislative Rezoning Project

 • Ensure Robust Engagement.
 Provide clear communication and a variety of engagement options, including open houses and interactive online tools.

 • Address the Transit-Oriented Communities (TOC) Bill.
 Apply zoning near the Colorado & 72nd station area that complies with HB-24-1313.
-Due to the unique scope and objectives of this work, a more tailored engagement and planning process is planned to run concurrently with the citywide legislative rezoning effort The law requires two things:
+The law requires two things:

 • Establish a housing opportunity goal, as defined by the state, within a 0.5-mile radius of major transit stations (for Commerce City, around Colorado & 72nd station area).